mumpf/knx-sensor/README.md

 Hardware to use the software with is described in [knx-user-forum/KONNEKTING](https://knx-user-forum.de/forum/projektforen/konnekting/1114105-konnekting-raum-sensormodul-temp-hum-voc-co2-onewire-buzzer?p=1460098#post1460098).

 With small changes it should be possible to use it on any SAMD21 board.

+There are application descriptions available:

+* [Applicasion Sensor](https://github.com/mumpf/knx-sensor/blob/release/doc/Applikationsbeschreibung-Sensor.pdf) describes features of the sensor part of application and firmware (in German).
+* [Application Logic](https://github.com/mumpf/knx-logic/blob/release/doc/Applikationsbeschreibung-Logik.pdf) describes features of the logic part of application and firmware (in German).

 Thanks to all, who made this project successful.